-The dark squeezed Katie like a vice, and tethers of fear constricted her lungs.
-Somewhere behind her, an orchestra of wails and screeches created a symphony of terror that chased her onward.
-She didn’t know what horror concealed in the inky murk could be making those sounds, but she knew she had to escape.
-Her legs propelled her onward, and her arms scrabbled into the black as she stumbled forward over the uneven surface.
+The dark squeezed Katie like a vice.
+Behind her, somewhere, an orchestra of wails and screeches squalled in a symphony of terror that chased her on.
+She didn’t know what horror was concealed in the inky murk, what could be making those sounds, but she knew she had to escape from it.
+Tethers of fear constricted her lungs, but her legs propelled her.
+Her arms scrabbled into the black air as she careened forward over the cobbled surface.

-Her groping hands met resistance, and her fingers traced the outline of a door.
+Her outstretched hands met a wall, and her frantic fingers traced the outline of a door.

-The room was circular and empty, save for the gleaming throne-like structure in the center.
-She could see no source for the brilliance illuminating the burnished floor and opalescent walls.
+The circular room was empty, save for the gleaming, throne-like structure in the center, and its occupant.
 The light permeated every corner leaving nary a shadow.
-Indeed, it seemed to be emanating from the one seated on the throne.
+She could see no source for the brilliance illuminating the burnished floor and opalescent walls, but it seemed to be emanating from the one seated on the throne.
 The one who had sent her on her trek through that hellish tunnel.

 No, I sent you not.
 You chose your own way.

-Katie sprung to her feet and thrust a finger toward him.
+Katie gasped at the intrusion into her thoughts.
+She sprang to her feet and thrust a finger toward him.
 “You tricked me!”

 How so?
 I simply gave you a choice.
 His kind eyes were clouded with sorrow.

 “Some choice.
-Who wouldn’t have picked door number one?”
-She turned and gestured toward the shimmering door she had just stumbled through.
-Light prismed off its bejeweled surface like a beacon, beguiling her, seducing her to seek out what treasure might be concealed.
-Before Katie could take a step in answer to its siren call, His hand embraced her arm, filling her body with warmth and her mind with awareness.
+Who wouldn’t have picked Door Number One?” she said, turning and gesturing toward the shimmering door she had just stumbled through.
+Light prismed off its bejeweled surface like a beacon, beguiling her, seducing her again to seek out what treasures it might conceal.

 Do you truly want to return there?
-I say to you again, choose wisely; things are not always as they appear.
+I say to you again, choose wisely.
+Take heed: things are not always as they outwardly appear.